garyfleming/hexagonal-talk/hexagonal-ds.md

 ## Idea 2: Hexagonal Architecture

 ^ Named by Alistair Cockburn (also ports & adapter), it's a way of building adaptable, maintainable, testable systems.
-Similar ideas: onion architecture, clean architecture.
+Similar ideas: onion architecture, clean architecture, life preserver.
 I'll be using these interchangeably.

 ![](Super_Hexagon.png)